Hy-Vee to limit meat purchases effective Wednesday in bid to avoid shortages

 Hy-Vee will begin limiting meat purchases at all of its locations because of the prospect of shortages of items.

-The store chain's policy begins Wednesday, May 6, according to a press release.
+The grocery store chain’s policy begins today, according to a press release on Tuesday.

-The release states that customers will be limited to four packages of any combination of fresh beef, ground beef, pork and chicken when they checkout.
+It states that customers will be limited to four packages of any combination of fresh beef, ground beef, pork and chicken.

-“We have product available at our stores, but due to worker shortages at plants as well as an increase in meat sales, customers may not find the specific items they are looking for,” according to the release.
+“We have product available at our stores, but due to worker shortages at plants as well as an increase in meat sales, customers may not find the specific items they are looking for,” the release states.